netscaler/netscaler-k8s-ingress-controller/docs/deploy/multi-cloud-ingress-lb-solution.md

 ## Apply GTP and GSE CRDs on AWS and Azure Kubernetes clusters

 The global traffic policy (GTP) and global service entry (GSE) CRDs help to configure Citrix ADC for performing GSLB in Kubernetes applications.
-These CRDs are designed for configuring multi-cluster ingress and load balancing solution for Kubernetes clusters.
+These CRDs are designed for configuring GSLB solution for Kubernetes clusters.

 **GTP CRD**